 Three gorgeous, less crowded and more affordable alternatives to Dubrovnik

-With Dubrovnik suffering from too much love, check out Dalmatian coastal cities that have stunning Old Towns and UNESCO Sites to match.
+With Dubrovnik suffering from too much love, check out Dalmatian coastal cities with stunning Old Towns and UNESCO Sites.

 How much time do I need to visit Krka?